A New Career in Nursing

 Be prepared, our NCLEX pass rate for the last two graduating classes is 98%.

 Volunteer in the CWRU Student Run Health Clinic providing care to underserved populations.

 Application review begins in the fall semester one year prior.
 Prospective students must have at least two prerequisite science courses completed before admission review: Anatomy & Physiology 1 with lab, Anatomy & Physiology 2, Microbiology with lab, or Chemistry.
 Admitted applicants must complete all prerequisite courses with a B- or higher grade before the admitted semester.
 Prerequisites must be taken within 5 years to enrollment.

 - BA, BS or BFA with acceptable overall undergraduate GPAs (3.0 cumulative; 2.75 natural science; 2.75 behavioral sciences).

 - Human Growth and Development Across the Lifespan: One course, at least 3 credits

 - Human Anatomy and Physiology: With labs, at least 6 credits

-- Microbiology: One course, at least 4 credits, with lab
+- Microbiology: One course, minimum of 3-4 credits with lab

 - Statistics: One course in basic statistics, 3 credits